-15113S1/15113S2 I-S English I
+I-S English I Semester(s): 2 Prerequisite: None Grade Level(s): 9

-Semester(s): 2 Prerequisite: None Grade Level(s): 9 I-S English I increases students' communication skills, both verbal and written.
-This course is designed to prepare students for the skills they will be expected to demonstrate in I-S English II and the IB English Language and Literature SL and HL courses and it focuses broadly on holistic learning and international mindedness and exposing the student to a variety of literature types and genres.
+I-S English I increases students' communication skills, both verbal and written.
+This course is designed to prepare students for the skills they are expected to demonstrate in I-SEnglish II and the IB English Language and Literature SL and HL courses and it focuses broadly on holistic learning and international mindedness and exposing students to a variety of literature types and genres.

-15123S1/15123S2 I-S English II
+I-S English II Semester(s): 2 Prerequisite: I-S English I Grade Level(s): 10

-Semester(s): 2 Prerequisite: I-S English I Grade Level(s): 10 I-S English II focuses on developing an appreciation and understanding of students' own and others' cultural heritages through classics that promote international perspectives through the comparative study of works.
-The objective of this course is to prepare students for the IB English Language and Literature SL and HL courses.
+I-SEnglish II focuses on developing an appreciation and understanding of students' own and other's cultural heritages through classics that promote international perspectives through the comparative study of works.
 Assignments and activities for the class are designed to help students develop their power of expression, both in oral and written communication.
 Students are expected to develop independent critical reading and thinking skills as they are exposed to literary classics, as well as a range of genres, styles, and contexts.

-15213S1/15213S2 IB English Language and Literature SL
+IB English Language and Literature SL